Code-the-Dream-School/python-200/lessons/03_ML_classification/03_decision_trees.md

 df = pd.read_csv(BytesIO(response.content), header=None)
 ```

-What just happened?
+**What just happened?**

-* We downloaded the raw data file
-* Loaded it into a table structure (a DataFrame)
-* Told pandas there is **no header row**, because the dataset stores only numbers
+We downloaded the raw data file.Loaded it into a table structure (a DataFrame).
+Told pandas there is **no header row**, because the dataset stores only numbers.
 At this stage, it’s completely normal if the data feels overwhelming.

 ---